 “In the future, I am excited to offer my skills in the restoration and maintenance of historic gardens, working across heritage sites, private estates and significant landscapes applying first-class horticultural skills, artistry and design.

 “I believe making it to this stage of the competition only a year after the commencement of my horticultural career is a sign of great success to come.”

-The winner of the competition gains the prestigious title of ‘Young Horticulturist of the Year’ and will receive a £2,500 travel bursary provided by the Shropshire Horticultural Society and the Percy Thrower Trust, to fund a horticultural trip anywhere in the world.
+The winner of the competition gained the prestigious title of ‘Young Horticulturist of the Year’ and will receive a £2,500 travel bursary provided by the Shropshire Horticultural Society and the Percy Thrower Trust, to fund a horticultural trip anywhere in the world.
 Previous winners have visited Borneo, China, New Zealand, South Africa, the Himalayas, and the Galapagos Islands to name a few.

 Each of the finalists is also awarded membership to the Chartered Institute of Horticulture and PlantNetwork.

 Angela Hallaway, Apprenticeships Work Based Learning Manager, add: “Lucy has worked extremely hard on the Horticulture Apprenticeship Standard where she has developed a high standard of knowledge and skills.